 Watercolour on canvas; visible image 55 x 45.2 cm (oval), in frame 100 x 85 cm.
 Half-length, almost full face, wearing high collared coat and black stock.
 Title incised on metal plaque attached to frame.
 Wooden frame with gilt paint.
 Accessioned; 1934.
 Artist unidentified.
-[Details now updated with my comment; link]
+[Details now updated with my comment; catalogue record]

 Updated Nov 2023: Watercolour on card.